codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/add-config-maps-to-your-namespaces.md

 {:start="3"}
 1. Select a namespace and hover over it.
 1. Click the **Settings** icon which appears at the end of the row.
-  A list of all config maps within this namespace are displayed, including date of creation and number of configuration variables inside these maps.
+  A list of all config maps within this namespace are displayed, with their date of creation and number of configuration variables.